charliewahl/FloodRiskAnalysis/README.md

 * **Geofabrik OSM Data** visit <a href="https://download.geofabrik.de/europe/germany/sachsen.html">Geofabrik Sachsen</a>.
 Download and store the OSM Data into the `Vector Data` Folder in Shapefile-format (`sachsen-latest-free.shp.zip`) inside the `VectorData`-folder.
 In addtition it will be necessary to ectract the Data to get access

    </details>

-# Required software
-   * QGIS Desktop 3.16 including the Plugins

-     * SAGA 7.8.2-14
-     * GDAL 3.4.2

-   * Visual Studio Code 1.65.2 (or any other texteditor application to open `.bat` files)

 # Methology

 <details>
    <summary><b>1.
 Pre-processing</b></summary>
 <br/>

-1. The initially downloaded OpenStreetMap Dataset of Dresden contains more Data than actually needed in our projectmap.
-Before even using
+1. Move into `Vector Data` and copy the given Mapstyles into the OpenStreetMap Dataset `sachsen-latest-free.shp`.
+As we don't need the entire Dataset, but only the Vecotrlayers that match the stylenames, delete the excess Vectorfiles.

-1. Before using our downloaded Data in `QGIS` it has to be preprocessed via `Gdal`.
-Therefore we have created `.bat` inside the `vector Data` as well as in the `Raster Data` folder,containing a short documentation on how to process the Data.
+2. Before using our downloaded Data in `QGIS` it has to be preprocessed via `Gdal`.
+Therefore we have created small scripts inside the `vector Data` as well as in the `Raster Data` folder,containing a short documentation on how to process the Data.

 2. After running through preprocessing you will be able to use the files as inputs for the follwoing Models and run the Analysis automaticially.